teracow/googliser/README.md

 `-f` or `--failures [INTEGER]`
 How many download failures before exiting?
 Default is 40.
 Enter 0 for unlimited (this can potentially try to download every result so only use this if there are many failures).

-`-g` or `--no-gallery`
-Don't create a thumbnail gallery.
-Err, don't specify this and `--delete-after` at the same time.

 `-h` or `--help`
 Display this help then exit.